 We present a few applications that we believe WHIR is a natural candidate for.

-On chain verification
+Ethereum on chain verification

-Currently, most onchain verification is done with Groth16 over a BN254 curve.
-The benefits of such verification is that the proof is constant size and verification is supposed to cheap, keeping both data availability (DA) costs and compute costs low.
-Currently, this verification costs ~280k gas .
-We believe that, as long as DA costs are low (as they currently are), WHIR can offer significantly lower compute costs for onchain proof verification (and we are working on a Solidity verifier to confirm this thesis).
-A rough back-of-the-envelope calculation: a WHIR verifier for a polynomial of size $2^{24}$ and rate $1/2$ performs around 1.5k hashes (using 100-bits of security to compare with BN254).
+On the compute side: a WHIR verifier for a polynomial of size $2^{24}$ and rate $1/2$ performs around 1.5k hashes (using 100-bits of security to compare with BN254).
 Assuming the hash used is Keccak, and that each of these hashes is for Merkle tree verification (and thus hashes together 64 bytes), each of these hashes costs 48 gas.
 Thus, the cost of hash-verification is around 96k gas.
 Estimating the cost of the field operations is harder, but they tend account for a much smaller portion of the verification costs (on native experiments) compared to the hashing.
 Increasing the rate to $1/16$ this cost can be reduced even further, to around 53k gas.

 Recursive verification